When does Lent end in 2022 and why do people give things up for 40 days?

 Lent began on Wednesday, March 2 this year, which is also known as Ash Wednesday.

-The period of sacrifice takes place over 40 days as those who practice the Christian faith prepare for Easter.
+The period of sacrifice takes place over 40 days as those who practise the Christian faith prepare for Easter.

 Read More